SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-26-fda-pfizer-pediatric.md

 But there was no anaphylaxis, no myocarditis (phew!), no Bell's palsy, etc.

-They did "immunobridging" studies, to compare immunity between 5-11 year olds vs 16-25 year olds, and saw that the immunity was comparable.
+They did "immunobridging" studies, to compare immunity between 5 &ndash; 11 year olds vs 16-25 year olds, and saw that the immunity was comparable.

 It worked on both the reference strain and the Delta strain.